-TRAP 2018 will be the seventh year that funding has been made available through the School of Medicine.
+TRAP 2019 will be the eight year that funding has been made available through the School of Medicine.
 TRAP provides start-up funding for researchers in UCC and its affiliated clinical institutions.
 TRAP provides access to state-of the-art research facilities & equipment, with the explicit intention of promoting collaborative translational research within the UCC healthcare community.

 The purpose of TRAP is to develop meaningful partnerships with UCC colleagues in clinical, pre-clinical and other disciplines relevant to their research areas.
 It is intended to provide an opportunity for pairs of researchers (one clinician and one non-clinician investigator) to mutually develop new areas of research and to foster them to a point where a more substantial grant application can be made.

 Please note that funding will not be awarded to successful applicants until a copy of the ethical approval letter for the project has been submitted to the Medical School.